stanfordnmbl/osim-rl/docs/_docs/models/index.md

 ### ProstheticEnv

-NIPS 2018 challenge model, where you are asked to build a controler to make a musculoskeletal model with a prosthetic leg.
+NIPS 2018 challenge model, where you are asked to build a controller to make a musculoskeletal model with a prosthetic leg.
 Read more in the documents on the [NIPS 2018 challenge](/docs/nips2018/).

 | ---:| --- |
 | **# of muscles** | 22 |